- Duplicate content is one of the largest issues holding back ecommerce category pages.

 Linking to products within your content can be a risky game if you’re, say, an apparel store that constantly discontinues and replenishes stock.
 In-content links are easy to forget about.
 And over time, you’ll have a lot of broken links on your hands.
 If you sell evergreen products, you won’t need to worry about this as much.

-Mistake: Navigation that doesn’t reflect your site architecture.
+Mistake: Faceted navigation that doesn’t reflect your site architecture.

 How to Avoid: Add each menu item exactly as it exists in your hierarchy, starting with separate high-level categories and moving into sub-categories.
 If you have deeper subcategories, you can leave the deeper categories off the main navigation and build internal navigation into each main category page.
 Or you can use a mega menu that can hold deeper categories in an attractive, UX-friendly way.
 Navigation is a powerful interlinking tool that tells search engines which pages are most important on your ecommerce site.